venkatarun95/ccac/README.md

 We use Z3 as the SMT solver.
 Install the Z3 and its Python bindings from [https://github.com/Z3Prover/z3](https://github.com/Z3Prover/z3)

 We also need matplotlib, numpy and scipy.
-This project needs Python 3.5+ since it uses type annotations.
+This project needs Python 3.8.5+

 ## Running